-This course is designed to develop an awareness of ethical issues in organizations and reflect upon the values underlying policy making and operational decisions.
-In this process students will need to reflect upon their personal values and the sources of ethical standards in today's culture.
+This course is designed to develop an awareness of ethical issues in organizations and encourage students to reflect upon the values underlying policy-making and operational decisions.
+In this process, students will need to reflect upon their personal values and the sources of ethical standards in today's culture.
 The ultimate goal of the course is to underscore ethical concerns as a basic and articulated part of organizational culture.
-Students will be required to write a formal research paper on a topic related to business ethics.
-3 hours of lecture per week.
-Prerequisite: ENG-1061 or equivalent.
+Students will be required to write a formal research paper on a topic related to business ethics; 3 hours of lecture per week.
+Prerequisite: ENG 1061 or equivalent

-BUS-4310 Business Information Architecture (3)
+BUS 4310 Business Information Architecture (3)

 Students will learn and apply theory, process, design, and development to create effective, user-centered oral, written, printed, and electronic information.
-Components of the course include human interactions in the workplace; the convergence of communication and computing systems; and the unintended consequences of the Information Age, such as information glut, information trash, and information hype.
-Students will write and design copy for business applications including letters, memos, email messages, instant messages, blog postings, podcasts, oral presentations, and PowerPoint slides.
-3 hours of lecture per week.
-Prerequisite: BUS-2020.
+Components of the course include human interactions in the workplace; the convergence of communication and computing systems; and the unintended consequences of the Information Age, such as information glut, trash, and hype.
+Students will write and design copy for business applications including letters, memos, email messages, instant messages, blog postings, podcasts, oral presentations, and PowerPoint slides; 3 hours of lecture per week.
+Prerequisite: BUS 2020

-BUS-4510 Business Management Through Information Technology (3)
+BUS 4510 Business Management Through IT (3)

 Students examine the role of information technology in the conduct of business and the managerial uses of information at the operational, tactical, and strategic levels of decision-making.
-Topics focus on the the use of IT to facilitate business change in policy and practice.
-The course includes discussion of the importance of communications to today's business organization and the role of the non-IT professional in systems development.
-Prerequisite: BUS-2020.
+Topics focus on the use of IT to facilitate business change in policy and practice.
+The course includes discussion of the importance of communications to today's business organization and the role of the non-IT professional in systems development; 3 hours of lecture per week.
+Prerequisite: BUS 2020

-BUS-4530 Technical Project Management (3)
+BUS 4530 Technical Project Management (3)

 Designed for the project manager who interacts with all levels of management while satisfying the customers' needs, this course covers planning, scheduling, and controlling projects.
 Emphasis will be placed on issues like leadership, motivation, team-building, and conflict resolution.
 CPM and PERT will be covered in detail.
-Real case studies will be used extensively to illustrate theories and concepts covered in the lectures.
-Prerequisite: BUS-2020.
+Real case studies will be used extensively to illustrate theories and concepts covered in the lectures; 3 hours of lecture per week.
+Prerequisite: BUS 2020

-BUS-4730 Senior Project (3)
+BUS 4730 Senior Project (3)

 This is a capstone course that integrates knowledge and skills developed through other coursework and life experience.
-The course will focus on special topics in business and a specific business issue/problem.
+The course will focus on special topics in business and a specific business issue or problem.
 Students will work in cross-functional teams to select a project which involves solving a common business problem.
 Students will research the topic extensively and prepare a team oral presentation of their solution.
 Presentations will be judged by business and industry professionals.
-Students will also prepare written documentation as part of their project.
-3 hours of lecture per week.
-Prerequisite: senior standing.
+Students will also prepare written documentation as part of their project; 3 hours of lecture per week.
+Prerequisite: Senior standing

-Civil & Environmental Engineering Technology (CET)
+Civil & Environmental Engineering (CET)

-CET-1000 Freshman Orientation (1)
+CET 1000 Freshman Orientation (1)

-This course will focus on the skills required by students for success in the Civil and Environmental Engineering Technology program.
-The course may have guest speakers and field trips to construction projects and public facilities that will give the student a picture of the variety of work done by civil engineers and the job opportunities in the field.
-1 hour of seminar per week.
+This course will focus on the skills required by students for success in the CET program.
+The course may have guest speakers and field trips to construction projects and public facilities that will give the student a picture of the variety of work done by civil engineers and the job opportunities in the field; 1 hour of seminar per week.
+Prerequisite: None

-CET-1011 Surveying I (3)
+CET 1011 Surveying I (3)